vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/installation/ecs/index.md

 {{< img src="ecs-control-plane-status.png" alt="Checking out the Control Plane's status in Gatling Enterprise Cloud" >}}

-You can now configure a simulation to run one one or more of this Control Plane's pool!
+You can now configure a simulation to run on one or more of this Control Plane's locations!